nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/request-response-headers.md

 ### Deploy the Headers application

 Begin by deploying the example application `headers`.
-It is a simple application that returns the request headers which we'll later tweak and customize.
+It is a simple application that returns the request headers which will be modified later.

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/nginxinc/nginx-gateway-fabric/v1.4.0/examples/http-request-header-filter/headers.yaml